chardrreyes/nxjs-site-react/README.md

 ## Note

-This is not yet optimized
+This is not yet optimized.